Vegetables · AlliumsAllium fistulosum

 Health Benefits

-• Rich in vitamin K, providing over 170% of the daily value per 100g of green tops — essential for blood clotting and bone health
+• Rich in vitamin K — the green tops provide over 170% of the daily value per 100g, essential for blood clotting, bone metabolism, and calcium regulation throughout the body.

-• Good source of vitamin C at 21% of the daily value per 100g, supporting immune function and acting as an antioxidant
+• Good source of vitamin C at 21% of the daily value per 100g, functioning as an antioxidant that protects cells from oxidative damage and supports immune system function.

 When should I plant Bunching Onion?